d-smith/ml-speciality-notes/acloud.guru/02-data-collection.md

     * AWS glue create catalog describing data and load it into s3
 * On premise mysql: DMS can load the data in csv onto s3

+## AWS Helper Tools

+Elastic Map Reduce

+* Fully managed hadoop cluster ecosystem that runs on AWS EC2 cluster
+* Use the open source tools that are part of the hadoop ecosystem (spark, presto, hive, hadoop fs, etc)

+Athena

+* Serverless platform that lets you use SQL queries on s3 data
+* Set up catalog with AWS glue
+* Query against glue tables

+## Data Collection Exam Tips

+* Read and watch the additional resource materials